 Alzheimer’s disease (AD) is a devastating neurodegenerative disease of the central nervous system which is responsible for 60-80% of all cases of dementia and progressively destroys the cognitive abilities of those who develop the disease.

 Very early AD

 Mild to moderate AD

-As Alzheimer’s disease progresses, neurofibrillary tangles spread throughout the brain (shown in blue).
+As Alzheimer’s disease progresses, neurofibrillary tangles spread throughout the brain.
 Plaques also spread throughout the brain, starting in the neocortex.
 By the final stage, damage is wide spread and brain tissue has shrunk significantly.

 Today though, AD is typically diagnosed by neurologists and psychiatrists through a series of cognitive and functioning tests once symptoms are already clinically present.
 This results in a diagnosis at later stages of the disease where irreversible loss of neurons has already occurred.
 An early diagnosis with imaging methods and biomarkers is therefore crucial and is expected to translate into earlier treatment with better outcome for the patients and offer the possibility to look into disease prevention.

 Currently approved treatments only include medications that help relieve the symptoms of the disease but do not treat the underlying causes of the disease.
 The clinical benefit derived is typically incomplete and only improves the patient’s symptoms for a short period of time underlining the urgent medical need of disease modifying treatments.
 Such disease modifying treatments are expected to have a major impact for the patients as they will considerably slow the cognitive decline.
 The benefit for the patients will increase if the treatment can start earlier in the disease course, ideally even before symptoms start to appear.